 The Ruvuma PSA comprised two exploration licences; Mtwara and Lindi.

-On 22 October 2020, the Group completed the Ruvuma Farm-Out.
-On completion, the Group, through its wholly owned subsidiary, Ndovu Resources Limited, transferred a 50% interest in, and operatorship of, the Ruvuma PSA to ARA Petroleum Tanzania Limited ("APT"), a related party of the Group.
+On 22 October 2020, the Ruvuma Farm-Out was completed and the Group's wholly owned subsidiary, Ndovu Resources Limited, transferred a 50% interest in, and operatorship of, the Ruvuma PSA to ARA Petroleum Tanzania Limited ("APT"), a related party of the Group.
 The Group now holds a 25% interest in the Ruvuma PSA with a US\$35.0 million carry through to potentially significant volumes of production.